Lars Nootbaar Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.13 team ERA ranks 14th among all league pitching staffs.
+- The Cubs' 4.15 team ERA ranks 14th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.